cogdog/splotlab/guides/wordpress.md

 ## Updating Reclaim Hosting' Custom Installed SPLOTs

-This applies only to those who previously set up TRU Collector or TRU Writer sites with the installers offered to [Reclaim Hosting](https://reclaimhosting.com/) clients as Featured Applications (if you are creating a *new* SPLOT site please use the  intructions above).
+This applies only to those who previously set up TRU Collector or TRU Writer sites with the installers offered to [Reclaim Hosting](https://reclaimhosting.com/) clients as Featured Applications... if you are creating a *new* SPLOT site [please use the  intructions above](#manual-installation).

 ![](reclaim-featured-apps.jpg "")